Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Evidence-based approaches:

-• Omega-3 fatty acids (particularly EPA/DHA from fish oil) – powerful anti-inflammatory
+• Omega-3 fatty acids (particularly EPA/DHA from fish oil) – powerful anti-inflammatory agents

 • Managing stress – chronic stress can drive inflammation